AMDphreak/tailwind-setup-instructions/README.md

 ## Option B: Installing Tailwind in the project

 Installing Tailwind locally is better for final production.
-Use these [instructions](https://tailwindcss.com/docs/installation/tailwind-cli) (reproduced below):
+Use these [instructions](https://tailwindcss.com/docs/installation/tailwind-cli) (reproduced below).

 1. Install Node.js
 2. Reboot VSCode if opened